NASA Engineers Help Create A Virtual World of Data

 NASA’s Jet Propulsion Laboratory in Southern California has been trying to improve data visualization for decades.
 When pictures come back from an alien world, scientists usually survey the environment with a panoramic photo, but this method has limitations.
 When observing a flat image, judging distances can be difficult.

-“Looking at pictures on a screen is a much different experience to walking through a canyon,” said Scott Davidoff, manager of the Human Centered Design Group at JPL.
+“Looking at pictures on a screen is a much different experience than walking through a canyon,” said Scott Davidoff, manager of the Human Centered Design Group at JPL.

 Davidoff began experimenting with VR using image data from the Curiosity rover on Mars.
 There had been attempts to solve the visual distance issue, like using 3D imagery viewable with red and blue filtered glasses, but nothing made scientists feel like they were really there.
 Davidoff and his colleagues decided to wrap the panorama around the scientist in a virtual environment.
 Geologists using VR in this way reported feeling like they were in the real Martian environment.
 They could ascertain the distance and size of features much more quickly and accurately than they could with a flat display, which sparked another idea.
 Davidoff thought that if viewing imagery in VR helped, it could be a game changer for more complex “multi-dimensional” data.